For God so loved the world that He gave His one and only Son that whoever believes will not perish but have eternal life. (John 3:16)

 Whether you’re good with numbers, words, music, technology, or people, God wants to use your gifts and skills to make a difference in our church, our community and in our world.
 There are lots of opportunities to serve at FBCC.
 One of the ways to meet people, develop relationships, and grow as a follower of Christ is to serve alongside your brothers and sisters in the local church.

-We have a Food Truck that comes once a month and we hand out food to those who may need a helping hand.
-There is also a Food Pantry where we hand out food to the needy on a monthly basis.
+We have a Food Truck that comes once a month and we distribute food to those who may need a helping hand.
+There is also a Food Pantry onsite to help with other needs.

 We have opportunities to serve in every ministry area of the church. the list is pretty large- so there is sure to be an area which you can serve and grow.
 Some areas do not require sign up or training, others (especially Children and Students) require background checks.